US Federal Loan information

 The Federal and private loans for students from the USA are handled by the Student Funding Officer.
 Please read the information below and if you have any questions contact the Student Funding Officer.

 Please be aware that the School does not issue Cost of Attendances to applicants who have not been offered a place or accepted their offer of a place.
 The School will not know that you have applied for a loan until you send us the information we need.

 US Federal Loan details

-- You must re-apply for each academic year of study.
+Please note that you must re-apply for each academic year of study.

 You may borrow up to the Cost of Attendance and no more.
 This sheet is set up by the School for each academic year but may be adjusted by you to reflect specific needs.
 The spreadsheet will give a warning if too much money is requested.

 There are limits set on the amount of money you can apply for depending on whether you are dependent, independent or postgraduate.
 These may be topped up to the full cost of attendance with a PLUS loan which is not an entitlement but is subject to credit checking and may be declined.

 |Student||Subsidised Loan||Dependent student Unsubsidised loan||Independent student Unsubsidised loan|

 |Undergraduate year 2||$4,500||$2,000||$6,000|